the-chicken-leg/visualiSAtion/README.md

 # How to visualize

 Each subfolder is the name of a data structure or algorithm.
-Run the main.py file in the subfolder to watch the magic.
+Run the main.py file in the subfolder to watch the magic. (main.py must be run from project directory.)

 The main.py file includes "tuneables" so grandma can have fun too - or you can just jump right into the algo itself.